IncredibleLego/GoPong/README.md

     - Match save on file, saving data of a match on file to open it later .
 When entering a mode ask if you wanna start a new match or restart from 0

-- Gestione menu funzione esterna da chiamare

-- System to avoid ball always hitting in the same position (anche se la palla colpisce sempre al centro, dopo un po cambia angolo)
+- System to avoid ball always hitting in the same position (even if ball hits in the same point, it changes angle after a bit)
-- Cambiare aspetto delle opzioni selezionate
 - Centre menu mouse options for bigger screens

-- Modify nameinput textdimension
-- Colors definied ad settings? (change color of menus as option)
+- Color schemes in settings? (change color of menus as option)
 - Menu position relative to number of options?
 - Offsets to print not with simple numbers

-- In modalità contro computer, selezionare difficoltà dopo scelta del nome in schermata inputscene
+- In AI mode, select difficulty after nameinputscene.go in the same file with a optionmenu (or simpler)

 OPTIONS: